 Bones are weakened to the breaking point by hereditary, hormonal, metabolic and nutritional factors.
 Exercise plays an inestimably large part in our bones’ strength and even their shape.
 Although they are sometimes necessary, the medications have serious side-effects.
 We recommend our yoga program, that can be done safely by even quite debilitated people.
-The peer-review published results of 741 patients followed over a 10 year period show that it improves bone mineral density in every-two-year follow-up studies.
+The peer-reviewed published results of 741 patients followed over a 10 year period show that this yoga improves bone mineral density in every-two-year follow-up studies.

 The 12-minute DVD that now has been proven successful in our trial presents each of the 12 poses for 30 seconds, with instruction.
 We asked people to also obtain spine and hip X-rays before beginning the study, and after two years doing the yoga.
 Not everyone did, but in more than 100,000 hours of people doing the DVD, 83% with osteoporosis, there are no detected or reported fractures to date.
 This program is effective in people of all ages, with or without osteopenia or osteoporosis.

 In the two years before starting yoga, patients lost bone mineral density in spine, hip and femur (left oval), but after two years of yoga, they gained in all three categories (right oval).

 The study showed significant improvement in bone mineral density in the spine and femur.
 In 2 out of three measures, the hip was also significantly strengthened.
 Here are the graphical representations of the improvements on two of the three statistical measures: